osrf/gazebo_tutorials/contrib_code/tutorial.md

 >
 >     Check [answers.gazebosim.org](http://answers.gazebosim.org) and the [issue tracker](https://github.com/osrf/gazebo/issues).
 >
-> 1. Get feedback from the Gazebo core team.
+> 1. Get feedback from the Gazebo-classic core team.
->     Post a topic on [community.gazebosim.org](https://community.gazebosim.org), post a question on [answers.gazebosim.org](http://answers.gazebosim.org), or use the [issue tracker](https://github.com/osrf/gazebo/issues) to get feedback from Gazebo developers.
+>     Post a topic on [community.gazebosim.org](https://community.gazebosim.org), post a question on [answers.gazebosim.org](http://answers.gazebosim.org), or use the [issue tracker](https://github.com/osrf/gazebo/issues) to get feedback from Gazebo-classic developers.

 1. [Fork Gazebo](https://github.com/osrf/gazebo/fork)
 > This will create your own personal copy of Gazebo.
 All of your development should take place in your fork.